 What kind of Alerts will I get with Experian CreditLock?

 In addition to the regular alerts you receive as part of your membership, Experian CreditLock provides attempted inquiry alerts that inform you when someone attempts to apply for credit while your Report is locked.
-You will receive a confirmation alert when you lock or unlock your Experian Credit Report.
+You will receive a confirmation alert when you lock or unlock your Experian Credit File.

-- Any company with permissible purpose may access your Report if it is unlocked.
+- Any company with permissible purpose may access your File if it is unlocked.
 This means any company with a legal right, including any new or existing creditor wishing to review your Report or extend you credit; a Grand Jury request; a potential employer or an insurance company underwriting a policy.

 - A creditor opens an account using a report from one of the other major credit bureaus that you have not locked or applied a security freeze.